-At the SCC campus of CCCA, students may complete an A.A. or other college transfer program leading to a university Bachelor’s Degree.
-At the Fair Bluff campus, students will have access to clusters of courses in Broadcasting & Communications, Culinary Arts, Metals Machining, and Masonry.
-They will also take many college classes leading to a college certificate or diploma.
+At CCCA, students complete coursework towards completing a high school diploma, trade certificate, Associate’s degree or other college transfer program leading to a university Bachelor’s Degree.
+Students will have access to clusters of courses in Broadcasting & Communications, Culinary Arts, Metals Machining, and Masonry.

 A Different Kind of School

 The new 3 R’s of education are Rigor, Relevance, and Relationships, and CCCA is majoring in all three!
 Our students are involved in service learning, field trips, project-based learning, and job shadowing co-ops.
-Each student is assigned to an advisory to guide them through this important transition.
 Parents are Partners at CCCA, serving as volunteers and helping to make decisions regarding their child’s future.
 In addition, each year we take our students to visit universities around NC so they can become familiar with transfer options.
-As of 2010, 100% of our graduates have gone on to four year universities and our average SAT score is 1661, almost 200 points higher than the state average.
-Also, as a group, our students score as well or better than the traditional community college students in their college classes.

 At CCCA We Believe: